Skip to content

 Label Centroid

-URI dcat_centroid
+URI https://opengeometadata.org/ogm-aardvark/#centroid

 Obligation Optional

-Multivalued false
+Multivalued False

-Purpose To display the center point of a resource
+Purpose To display the centerpoint of a resource.

-Entry Guidelines Enter two decimal degree coordinates separated by a comma in this order: latitude,longitude.
+Entry Guidelines Enter two decimal degree coordinates separated by a comma in this order: latitude, longitude.

 Commentary This field is currently only supported by customizations to the GeoBlacklight application.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "46.4218,-94.087"
+Example Value "46.4218,-94.087"

 Element Set DCAT